 The Preferred B2B Electronic Payment Method

 Of all of the payment options for businesses to choose from, the most preferred electronic payment method is ACH.
-Companies trust ACH payments because of the quick and easy delivery.
-And most important, ACH payments come with an extensive list of requirements to protect transactions.
+Companies trust ACH because of the quick and easy delivery.
+And most important, ACH comes with an extensive list of requirements to protect transactions.

 e-Payments vs. Checks